-Figure 1: OBS system performace in collected events per day and totals.
+Figure 7.0 OBS system performance in collected events per day and totals.

-in various messages, and when it is done it sends a control and statistic message to a supervisor.
-The supervisor is in charge of selecting the valid produced information and signaling consumers to retrieve the appropriate data from the OBS system.
-This entity also takes into account the possibility of some fraction of the event processing not reaching its final state, as it was done with the validator in the Messaging scenario.
-Now the difference is that this partial data is not being continuosly pushed to the consumers.
-When reaching a desired processing granularity (for example indexing all the data from a dataset), the supervisor signals the consumer with a control message which contains all the info needed to retrieve the data by the latter.
-This allows a consumer to consolidate information in a single step, writing a unique file in HDFS filesystem, instead of having multiple files written by several consumers like in the messaging scenario.
-3 RESULTS OBTAINED We have presented a new pull-model approach for the distributed data collection of the ATLAS EventIndex project, based on an Object Store as a shared storage and with dynamic data selection.
+We have presented a new pull-model approach for the distributed data collection of the ATLAS EventIndex project, based on an Object Store as a shared storage and with dynamic data selection.
 It must be noted two key differences in this new approach.
 First, the entire payload from a given producer can be potentially stored within a single object regardless of its size, avoiding complex issues like message groups and transactions.
 This avoids blockings due to this matter, and so better workload distribution and scalability adding new consumers when necessary.
 This was not effectively possible with the messaging approach and in addition this allows us to use different data encodings and compression, reducing the amount of conveyed data.
 Second, the behavioural change from a push-model to a pull-model.
 This model allows to use the OBS as a temporary storage, eliminating the need to consume duplicated produced data.
-Only valid data is retrieved from the OBS and consolidated into bigger, more suitable files in the Hadoop HDFS filesystem.
-It reduces the amount of data that is consumed, and so the network usage from the OBS to the final HDFS backend.
-We can also avoid extra and expensive cleaning tasks on the Hadoop cluster.
-The reduction of complexity and the resource usage, and better performance of the distributed data collection, has improved the experience for final users, that have seen reduced the Traversal time, or latency, A. Fernandez et al.
+The reduction of complexity and the resource usage, and better performance of the distributed data collection, has improved the experience for final users, that have seen reduced the Traversal time, or latency, of the datasets indexed data.
+Overall the results show that the new approach can efficiently support large-scale data collection for big data environments, like the next runs of the ATLAS experiment at CERN.